Loading...

 Add Healthy Fats

-Engage in light physical activity, like a short walk, after eating.
-Exercise can help your body use glucose more effectively.
+Engage in light physical activity, such as a short walk after eating, to help your body use the sugar more effectively and prevent spikes.

 healthspan-mbl